tulipmania2024/tulipmania2024.github.io/_posts/2024-03-22-Essentials.markdown

 - [Woobull](https://charts.woobull.com) Charts and analysis about bitcoin using on-chain data sourced from glassnode.
 The site was created by [Willy Woo](https://twitter.com/woonomic), it has many interesting pricing and performance metrics.

 ### [Blockscan](https://blockscan.com)
 Blockscan is a website that provides blockchain explorers for various blockchains such as Ethereum, Binance Smart Chain, Polygon, and Solana.
-You can also find chain specific scanners like the following :
+You can also find chain specific scanners like the following:

 - [Etherscan](https://etherscan.io)
 - [BscScan](https://bscscan.com)
 - [PolygonScan](https://polygonscan.com)